Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2023BoardReport.md

 * Our usual expenses included $470 for water testing in Lac Notre Dame and in Usher, $425 for purchase of buoys, anchors and ropes to mark heavy milfoil areas by Brian Cook, and $78 for Entreprise Quebec annual registration.
 * A one-time purchase of signs for the milfoil buoys, with the lake association web address, totalled $1,800.
 We will collect the signs in the fall and put them out again in late spring.
 There are extras too, so we expect them to last many years.

-Move to accept Treasurer’s report: Lisa Fast
+Move to accept Treasurer's report: Lisa Fast

 Seconded by: Graeme Simpson